Crespo-Otero-group/fromage/doc/source/tutorial.rst

 ########

-This tutorial will guide you step by step through a typical calculation done with **cryspy**.
+This tutorial will guide you step by step through a typical calculation done with **fromage**.
 This page is meant to be self contained but for a refresher on the abbreviations used, visit the :ref:`glossary<gloss>`.
 Everything discussed herein is elaborated upon in the rest of the documentation.